mariaclaudia/EDA_BRFSS/README.md

 I wuold like to investigate how short sleep duration varies by social/demographic factors by (sex, age, race/ethnicity, education level, income, employment status) and if risk factors (BMI, smokers, Physical activity) are more common among adults who sleep <7 hours compared to those who sleep ≥7 hours and display and propose KPIs.

-As this is a large data set, along the way you’ll also learn the indispensable skills of data processing and subsetting.
-In order to do this I've downloaded the three datasets available (they are very huge, see below) and tried to figure out the structure and the useful data/variables.
-As these are large data set, it's necessary to manage data processing and subsetting operations.
+In order to do this I've downloaded the three datasets available (they are very larhe, see link below) and tried to figure out the structure and the useful data/variables.
+As these are large data set, first af all it's necessary to manage data processing and subsetting operations.

 Data Pipeline - Ipython notebook: